Skip navigation

 Download our policy primer for help unpacking the following topics:

-• What’s changed for gender identity recognition and protections: How recent orders will change transgender students’ experiences at school
+• Changes in gender recognition and protections: How recent orders will change transgender students’ experiences at school

-• What’s changed for undocumented students and families: How recent orders and legislation may change immigrants’ experiences at school
+• Changes in immigration enforcement practices: How recent orders and legislation may change immigrants’ experiences at school

-• What’s changed for K12 federal funding: How changes in funding may impact programs and data available to schools
+• Anticipated changes in federal funding and support for K-12 education: How changes in funding may impact programs and data available to schools

 Download the Primer